 You are not “Up North” just because you crossed the Wisconsin border from Illinois.
 While there isn’t an official line to let you know when you’ve entered the northwoods, everyone has their own special town or landmark to mark their arrival.
 Mine is when I start seeing “The Store” gas stations along the road!

 Though getting “Up North” might take longer than you anticipated, spending time there is important to understanding the lifestyle Wisconsinites hold dear.
-Thankfully, there are plenty of lakeside cottages to rent so you can enjoy a visit at any time of year.
+Thankfully, there are plenty of lakeside cottages to rent so you can enjoy a visit any time of year.
 You’ll want to give water skiing a go in the summer and hit the snowmobile trails in the winter to get the ultimate northwoods experience.